-The message types defined in Figure 461 are used by the host to communicate with an RPMB target.
-Request Message Types are sent from the host to the controller.
-Response Message Types are sent to the host from the controller.
+The message types defined in Figure 463 are used by the host to communicate with an RPMB target.
+Request Message Types are sent from the host to the controller using Security Send commands.
+Response Message Types are retrieved by the host from the controller using Security Receive commands.

-Figure 460 defines the RPMB Device Configuration Block data structure - the non-volatile contents stored within the controller for RPMB target 0.
+Figure 462 defines the RPMB Device Configuration Block data structure - the non-volatile contents stored within the controller for RPMB target 0.